one-ware/one-ware.com/docs/one-ai/96-partners.md

 :::important
  **ONE AI works with all chip vendors.
 We generate standard outputs (e.g., HDL, ONNX) that can be used in almost any toolchain.**
- If your chip vendor is not listed as supported vendor and you want to onboard quickly, please [contact us here](https://forms.office.com/e/iQFfpNLaPb).
+ If your chip vendor is not listed as supported vendor and you want to onboard quickly, please contact us at **[info@one-ware.com](mailto:info@one-ware.com)**.
 We can usually enable support quickly.
  :::

 ## Supported Chip- and Hardware Vendors